jschra/joriktech/README.md

-# joriktech
+# JorikTech
-Repository for storing code used in my videos
+Repository used for storing the code that is used in the videos I publish on YouTube.